zbalkan/osq-ext-bin/README.md

 # 2.3 Credit for filters

-The event filters are inspired from the filters on the popular IR tool sysmon.
-The osquery.conf file provided with the extension are derived from the high fidelity sysmon filters built by SwiftOnSecurity and its fork by Ionstorm.
+The event filters are inspired from the filters on the popular IR tool [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
+The filtering conditions in osquery.conf file provided with the extension are derived from the high fidelity sysmon filters built by [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config) and its fork by [ion-storm](https://github.com/ion-storm/sysmon-config).
+Many other configurations can be created.

 ## 3 FAQ